dabit3/next.js-amplify-workshop/README.md

 - Choose your default editor: Visual Studio Code (or your default editor)
 - Please choose the type of app that youre building: javascript
 - What javascript framework are you using: react
-- Source Directory Path: .
+- Source Directory Path: . (this sets the base directory to the root directory)
 - Distribution Directory Path: build
 - Build Command: npm run-script build
 - Start Command: npm run-script start
 - Do you want to use an AWS profile?
 Y
-- Please choose the profile you want to use: amplify-cli-user
+- Please choose the profile you want to use: amplify-cli-user (or your preferred profile)
 ```

 The Amplify CLI has initialized a new project & you will see a new folder: __amplify__ & a new file called `aws-exports.js` in the root directory.
 These files hold your project configuration.